-Forest restructuring measures constitute the basis of forest and environmental protection target programmes no. 2 and 3 (Article 47), while the investments in fact can be linked to all the target programmes as preliminary activities or supplementary measures.
+Forest restructuring measures constitute one of the possible bases of forest and environmental protection target programmes no. 2 and 3 (Article 47), while the investments in fact can be linked to all the target programmes as preliminary activities or supplementary measures.